o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/how-to-delete-deployments.md

 ---
-description: ' Delete &cloud; deployments and their resources from your project. '
+description: ' Delete Cloud Canvas deployments and their resources from your project. '
-title: Deleting &cloud; Deployments and Their Resources
+title: Deleting Cloud Canvas Deployments and Their Resources
 ---
 # Deleting Cloud Canvas Deployments and Their Resources {#cloud-canvas-how-to-delete-deployments}